 The Berks County Technical Academy is a unique partnership among Reading Area Community College, Berks Career and Technology Center (BCTC) and Reading Muhlenberg Career and Technology Center (RMCTC).

-The Technical Academy offers students a pathway for developing advanced skills and college credits toward an associate and/or bachelor's degree while still in high school at no cost.
+The Technical Academy offers students a pathway for developing advanced skills and college credits toward an associate degree while still in high school.

-Three programs are available to students: Healthcare, Engineering Technology, and Business and Information Technology.
+Four college-bearing career programs are available to students: Web Site Development, Engineering Technology, Business and Information Technology.
+See full brochure.

 How It Works

 Students are enrolled at the Career & Technology Center (CTC) and RACC while in high school.
 Depending on the program selected, students may complete up to six college courses at the CTC during the first and second year of the program, earning up to 18 college credits.
 The college credits earned while at the CTC will be tuition-free.

 All credits earned will appear as completed courses on a college transcript establishing the transferability of these courses.

 In the third year of the program, students may take an additional three courses on RACC's campus, earning up to an additional 12 college credits while in high school (depending on the program selected).
 Tuition for the final courses taken on RACC's campus (while students are still in high school) may be subsidized by the CTC and is dependent on state and federal funding.

 - Students at the CTC can earn college credits while still in high school.

 - Students can enter the workforce at multiple points prior to earning a degree.